Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 student["age"] = 21             # Update existing value
 print(student)                  # {"name": "Alice", "age": 21, "grade": "A"}
 ```
-**Explanation:** You can add new keys or update existing ones using square bracket assignment.
+ You can add new keys or update existing ones using square bracket assignment.
 If the key exists, its value is updated; if not, a new key-value pair is created.

 **update() method:**
 ```python